attack-monkey/react-fn/README.md

 #### updateState & updateMulti

 `fn.updateState(node, value, options)` - Updates the state at a given node with the value.
 The application will refresh unless `options.rerender` is set to false.
-`node` can either be in directory format - eg. `a/nested/node` or an array of strings -eg. `[ 'a', 'nested', 'node' ]`
+`node` can either be in directory format
+- eg. `a/nested/node` or an array of strings
+- eg. `[ 'a', 'nested', 'node' ]`

 `fn.updateMulti([ { node: node, value: value }, {...} ], options)` - The same as `updateState`, however allows multiple updates to state at once.